Vivi728/GalaxyRally/technologies/Java-SDK-en.md

 Encapsulates some APIs for developers to use, including the following two parts:

--System contracts: including contract interfaces related to economic models and governance -Basic API: including network, transaction, query, node information, economic model parameter configuration and other related interfaces
+- System contracts: including contract interfaces related to economic models and governance
+- Basic API: including network, transaction, query, node information, economic model parameter configuration and other related interfaces

 ## System contract